niusmallnan/host-subnet-catalog/README.md

 Host-subnet network is to solve this problem, while taking full advantage of the Cloud environment itself.
 Its main principle is that in each Agent node containers have a separate subnet, different hosts different subnet containers connected together in the VPC Router through the route tables.
-Because there is no Overlay loss, this scene under the network performance is extremely high.
+Because there is no Overlay loss, the network performance is extremely high in this case.
 ![](https://ws1.sinaimg.cn/mw1024/006tKfTcly1fho4hf5we6j31kw0y977x.jpg)

 #### Requirements(AWS Example)